5 Ways to Protect Your Dachshund’s Paws This Winter

 Play Dates: Set up some doggie play dates with your friends.

 Also, check out your local doggie daycare to see if you can do a drop off a couple times per week to help your doxie stay socialized.
-This will give your Dachshund lots of exercise and plenty of social time during those long winter months.

 I admit, these special canine places are harder to find, but if you have one nearby – check it out!
-A Dog Agility park provides ramps, tunnels, and other obstacles to help burn off all of that pent up energy.
+A dog agility park provides ramps, tunnels, and other obstacles to help burn off all of that pent up energy.

 Here is an example called BarkPark! on YouTube.

-Or, you could just build your own Agility Play Center!
+Or you could just build your own Agility Play Center!
 Here are some easy Dog Agility Ideas from Zak George’s YouTube Channel.

 They also have small dog treadmills on Amazon that you can have in the comfort of your own home.
 This is a more convenient way to keep your doxie moving and grooving through the winter.